+"More than meets the eye" may soon become more than just for the Transformer line of popular robotic toys.

+Researchers at Harvard and MIT have reshaped the landscape of programmable matter by devising self-folding sheets that rely on the ancient art of origami.

+[\\CLICK HERE TO WATCH A VIDEO OF THE FOLDING PROCESS.\\](#)

-Researchers at [Harvard](#) and the [Massachusetts Institute of Technology](#) are learning to reshape the landscape of programmable matter by devising self-folding sheets that rely on the ancient art of origami.
-The research team demonstrated how a single thin sheet composed of interconnected triangular sections could transform itself into a boat or plane shape - without the help of skilled fingers.
-The findings were published in the online [Early Edition](#) of the [Proceedings of the National Academy of Sciences](#) (PNAS) on Monday (June 28).
+Using the process called programmable matter by folding, the team demonstrated how a single thin sheet composed of interconnected triangular sections could transform itself into a boat or plane-shape - all without the help of skilled fingers.

+The researchers, whose findings are published in this week's online Early Edition of the Proceeding of the National Academy of Sciences (PNAS), envision creating "smart" cups that could adjust based upon the amount of liquid needed or even a "Swiss army knife" that could form into tools ranging from wrenches to tripods.

-The lead authors are [Robert Wood](#), associate professor of electrical engineering at the Harvard [School of Engineering and Applied Sciences](#) (SEAS) and a core faculty member of the [Wyss Institute for Biologically Inspired Engineering](#), and [Daniela Rus](#), a professor in the electrical engineering and computer science department at MIT and co-director of the CSAIL Center for Robotics.
-Using a concept called programmable matter by folding, the researchers envision creating "smart" cups that could adjust based upon the amount of liquid needed, or even a "Swiss army knife" that could form into tools ranging from wrenches to tripods.
+Lead authors on the study are Robert J. Wood, associate professor of electrical engineering at the Harvard School of Engineering and Applied Sciences (SEAS) and a core faculty member of the Wyss Institute for Biologically Inspired Engineering, and Daniela Rus, a professor in the Electrical Engineering and Computer Science department at MIT and co-director of the CSAIL Center for Robotics.

-"The process begins when we first create an algorithm for folding," said Wood.
+"The process begins when we first create an algorithm for folding," explains Wood.
 "Similar to a set of instructions in an origami book, we determine, based upon the desired end shapes, where to crease the sheet."

-The sheet, a thin composite of rigid tiles and elastomer joints (with elastic polymers), is studded with thin foil actuators (motorized switches) and flexible electronics.
-The demonstration material contains 25 actuators, divided into five groupings.
+The sheet, a thin composite of rigid tiles and elastomer joints, is studded with thin foil actuators (motorized switches) and flexible electronics.
+The demonstration material contains twenty-five total actuators, divided into five groupings.
 A shape is produced by triggering the proper actuator groups in sequence.